New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 where $R_1$ is the radius of the dust-free cavity, $\bar{Q}_\nu$ is the mean grain emissivity, $L_0$ is the peak luminosity, and $T_v$ is the dust vaporization temperature.
 Following \citet{dwek1983}, if we assume $\bar{Q}_\nu = 1$ and that $\lambda_0 = 0.2$~$\mu{\rm m}$, we find that $R_1 \approx 1.4 \times 10^{18}$ cm, for a vaporization temperature $T_v \approx 1000$~K. If the absorption coefficient is instead proportional to $\lambda^{-2}$, then the cavity becomes even larger.
-Based on the observed width of the H$\alpha$ line from \sn, \citet{smith07-2006gy} estimate the speed of the blast wave to be 4000 km s$^{-1}$, which would mean that this material would take $\sim$70 yr to reach the edge of the dust-free cavity.
-Even if there are ejecta traveling at more typical SN velocities of 10,000 km s$^{-1}$, it would take over 28 yr for this material to reach the edge of the dust-free cavity.
+Based on the observed width of the H$\alpha$ line from \sn, \citet{smith07-2006gy} estimate the speed of the blast wave to be 4000 km s$^{-1}$, which would mean that this material would take $\sim$112 yr to reach the edge of the dust-free cavity.
+Even if there are ejecta traveling at more typical SN velocities of 10,000 km s$^{-1}$, it would take over 45 yr for this material to reach the edge of the dust-free cavity.
 Given that the NIR excess is present $\sim$1 yr following explosion, and that the SN ejecta could not reach the dust in such a short time, collisional heating of dust by SN ejecta cannot explain the observed NIR excess.
+Large grains will persist at smaller radii than smaller grains according to Equation~\ref{rad-eqn}, since the size of the dust-free cavity is $\propto \lambda_0^{-0.5}$, while the grain size, $a = \lambda_0/2\pi$.
+The existence of grains at $R_1 \approx V_{\rm SN} ~t_{\rm SN} = 4000$ \kms\ $\times~1$ yr = 1.26 $\times 10^{16}$ cm, and thus possibly explain the NIR excess seen 1 yr after explosion, would require dust particles a factor $\sim 10^4$ larger than those assumed above, roughly corresponding to $\sim$1 mm size grains.
+Such large grains are rare and are inefficient radiators in the NIR \citep{spitzer}; therefore, they are unlikely to explain the observed NIR excess.